UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Reduce your environmental impact by selecting gas plans with carbon offsets and using energy-efficient appliances.

 If sustainability is a priority for your household, both providers offer an environmentally mindful choice.
-Georgia Natural Gas offers the “Greener Life” program.
-For a small monthly fee, they calculate your greenhouse gas emissions from natural gas usage and purchase carbon offsets to make your natural gas use carbon neutral.
-They make it easy to add this to your bill during checkout.
+Georgia Natural Gas offers the comprehensive “Greener Life” program.
+For a small monthly fee, they calculate your exact greenhouse gas emissions from natural gas usage and purchase verified carbon offsets to make your natural gas use carbon neutral.
+They make it incredibly easy to add this to your bill during the initial checkout process.

-Gas South also supports sustainability through initiatives like renewable projects and carbon offset options on some plans.
-Be sure to read your specific plan’s details to see whether green features are included or optional add-ons.
-Remember that these programs are just one step; combining them with energy-efficient upgrades, like installing ENERGY STAR appliances, can further reduce your footprint and your bill.
+Gas South also supports sustainability through initiatives like renewable projects and carbon offset options on select plans.
+Be sure to read your specific plan’s details to see whether green features are included or available as optional add-ons.
+Remember that these offset programs are just one step; combining them with energy-efficient upgrades, like installing ENERGY STAR appliances, can dramatically reduce both your carbon footprint and your monthly bill.

 What Happens When Your Contract Ends?